dreitier/backmon/README.md

-# cloudmon - Monitoring of backup files in filesystems and object storages
+# backmon - Monitoring of backup files in filesystems and object storages
-*cloudmon* monitors backup files inside a filesystem, or an S3-compatible object storage like AWS S3 or MinIO.
+*backmon* monitors backup files inside a filesystem, or an S3-compatible object storage like AWS S3 or MinIO.

 ## Description

-With *cloudmon* you can monitor and check the presence, size and timestamps of your recurring backup files.
+With *backmon* you can monitor and check the presence, size and timestamps of your recurring backup files.
 Your backup files can be stored either in a local filesystem or inside an S3-compatible object storage like AWS S3 or MinIO.

-You can easily integrate *cloudmon* into your Prometheus- and Grafana-based infrastructure for analysing the duration of creating backups or alerting if a backup fails some constraints.
+You can easily integrate *backmon* into your Prometheus- and Grafana-based infrastructure for analysing the duration of creating backups or alerting if a backup fails some constraints.

 ## Getting started
 ### Documentation
-You can find our official documentation at [https://dreitier.github.io/cloudmon-docs](https://dreitier.github.io/cloudmon-docs).
+You can find our official documentation at [https://dreitier.github.io/backmon-docs](https://dreitier.github.io/backmon-docs).

 ### Dependencies
-During build time, *cloudmon* requires Go 1.18 or later.
+During build time, *backmon* requires Go 1.18 or later.

 ### Helm
-We provide a Helm chart for *cloudmon* which you can easily install:
+We provide a Helm chart for *backmon* which you can easily install:

 ```
 $ helm repo add dreitier https://dreitier.github.io/helm-charts/
 $ helm repo update
-$ helm install dreitier/cloudmon
+$ helm install dreitier/backmon
 ```

 ### Local installation